 Jay (Rajesh) Sharma

-BCBA. clinical director
+BCBA. director

 Jay has over 20 years of professional experience in education, disability and mental health sector in India, the USA and Australia.
 He has completed B.A.
 (Hons) Psychology, B.Ed (Intellectual Disability) M.A.
 Applied Psychology ( Clinical Psychology), M.A.
 Applied Psychology ( Applied Behaviour Analysis), Master of Social Work, and a Diploma in Training & Development.
 Jay is also a Board-Certified Behaviour Analyst (BCBA), trained in the USA in a University-based program accredited by the Association for Behaviour Analysis International (ABAI).
 He is also a Social Worker registered with Australian Association of Social Workers (AASW).
 He has worked in senior roles with Queensland and Victorian Government departments.